spetlr-org/spetlr/docs/power_bi/README.md

 It is used only when the "timeout_in_seconds" parameter allows it, so you need to set the "timeout_in_seconds" parameter high enough.

-You can also specify the optional "local_timezone_name" parameter to show the last refresh time of the PowerBI dataset in a local timezone.
+You can also specify the optional "local_timezone_name" parameter to show the last refresh time of the PowerBI dataset in a local time zone.
 It is only used for printing timestamps.
-Default timezone is UTC.
+The default time zone is UTC.

 All parameters can only be specified in the constructor.